How Bees Inspired Swarm Intelligence Algorithms

 When a honeybee colony scouts for a new nest site, hundreds of scouts investigate different options and report back with waggle dances of varying intensity.
 The colony reaches a quorum decision — with no bee having seen all options — selecting the best site within hours.
 No single bee is in charge; the intelligence is collective.

-In the language of biomimicry, this falls under the Sense › Make collective decisions category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Make collective decisions category.

 The Design Principle